 Fix Errors with the Windows 11 Installations

-If you were able to select or switch the Windows Insider channel and fetch the Windows 11 Insider preview but stuck on This PC can’t run Windows 11 error page then we have also covered all the possible solutions.
+If you were able to select or switch the Windows Insider channel and fetch the Windows 11 Insider preview but are stuck on This PC can’t run Windows 11 error page then we have also covered all the possible solutions.
 The TPM 2.0 and Secure Boot requirements are mostly blocking you from running the installation.

 The TPM 2.0 and Secure Boot functionality must be present on your PC but they are disabled from the BIOS.
 Also, make sure your PC is running on the UEFI Boot Mode.